bilginnet/yii2-cropper/README.md

         // url must be set in update action
         'preview' => [
             'url' => '', // set in update action // (!$model->isNewRecord) ?
 Yii::getPAlias('@uploadUrl/$model->image') : ''
-            'width => 100, // default 100 // default is cropperWidth if cropperWidth < 100
+            'width' => 100, // default 100 // default is cropperWidth if cropperWidth < 100
             'height' => 100, // Will calculate automatically by aspect ratio if not set ],